VidyaSource/website/src/content/blog/online-passport-renewal-is-live.md

 This service has been a game-changer, offering unprecedented convenience and efficiency.

 The crown jewel of our modernization efforts, Online Passport Renewal (OPR), is now live in limited beta – and it's turning heads!
+The most recent analysis of OPR revealed some welcome accomplishments:

 - Processing thousands of passports daily
 - Boasting a remarkable 98% customer satisfaction rate